ceekeh/Linkedin-Devops/README.md

   8. roles

+Before w erun the play book we can first run these commands to check the if the playbk is well written ansible-playbook apach2.yml --syntax-check what is dry run in ansible??? ansible-playbook apach2.yml --check =# dry run      *******  we will see what exactly the playbk will achieve, the diff task that wil run ansible-playbook apache.yml --step                     ** the diff task that will be executed in the playbk ansible-playbook apache.yml --list-host      ******** to knw all the host listed in the playbk

+33:28
+********** the setup modules is resposible for gathering facts in th eplaybk if u want to knw aby ur os, hw your host is configured is setup module we can say gather facts _falsw

 PLUGGINS
  take not ethAT IN LANdmark we provison resources in aws so for u to use dynamic inventory to search for resources, classify and configure them bc dynamic inventory uses scripts and pluggings to classify hostfrm a cloud env or